OPEC gearing up for deeper oil cuts, Russia yet to agree

-VIENNA (Reuters) - OPEC is gearing up to deepen production cuts later this week but still needs to agree with allies such as Russia over details of a deal to support oil prices and head off a looming oil glut next year.
+VIENNA (Reuters) - OPEC is gearing up to deepen oil supply cuts later this week but still needs to strike an agreement with allies such as Russia on details of a deal to support prices and prevent a glut next year.

 The Organization of the Petroleum Exporting Countries (OPEC) meets on Thursday in Vienna followed by a meeting with Russia and others, a grouping known as OPEC+, on Friday.

-OPEC+ has been curbing output since 2017 to counter oversupply as a result of booming output in the United States, which has become the world’s biggest producer and is not taking part in cuts.
+OPEC+ has curbed supply since 2017 to counter booming output from the United States, which has become the world’s biggest producer.

-Next year, rising production in non-OPEC countries such as Brazil and Norway threaten to add to the glut.
+Next year, rising production in other non-OPEC countries such as Brazil and Norway threaten to add to the glut.

 OPEC’s actions in the past have angered U.S. President Donald Trump, who has repeatedly demanded OPEC’s de facto leader Saudi Arabia bring oil prices down if it wants Washington’s to provide Riyadh with military support against arch-rival Iran.